Muntadhar al-Zaidi: George W. Bush shoeing

 During a 14 December 2008 press conference at the prime minister's palace in Baghdad, Iraq, al-Zaidi threw both of his shoes at then-United States president George W. Bush.
 "This is a farewell kiss from the Iraqi people, you dog," yelled al-Zaidi in Arabic as he threw his first shoe towards Bush.
 "This is for the widows and orphans and all those killed in Iraq," he shouted as he threw his second shoe.
 Bush ducked twice to avoid being hit by the shoes.
 Prime Minister Nuri al-Maliki attempted to catch one of the shoes to protect Bush.
 Al-Zaidi was pulled to the floor before being grabbed by the prime minister's guards, kicked, and rushed out of the room.

 Al-Zaidi was initially held by the prime minister's guards and was later turned over to the Iraqi army's Baghdad command.
 The command handed him over to the Iraqi judiciary.
 Hundreds took to the streets to demand his release.
 Al-Zaidi could have faced charges of insulting a foreign leader and the Iraqi prime minister.
 A conviction of these charges could have carried a sentence of up to two years in prison or a small fine, although it would have been unlikely to face the maximum penalty given his newfound "cult status" in the Arab world, according to a Middle-East observer.
 An Iraqi lawyer stated that al-Zaidi was likely to get at least two years in prison if he were prosecuted.
 Al-Zaidi went before a judge on 17 December.
 He declined to be represented by Khalil al-Duleimi, who defended the late Iraqi leader Saddam Hussein before his execution, and also said he wanted to be represented by an Iraqi lawyer.
 "I will introduce myself as his lawyer and demand the case be closed and Muntader be released because he did not commit a crime," said Dheyaa al-Saadi, al-Zaidi's lawyer and head of the Iraqi Bar Association.
 "He only freely expressed himself to the occupier, and he has such a right according to international law."
 On the same day, al-Zaidi appeared privately before a judge from within the Green Zone.
 He was released from jail on 15 September 2009, after serving nine months in prison.
-He vowed to release the names of those who he said tortured him, including senior officials in the government and the army.
-In an interview with Reuters in 2023, al-Zaidi stated that he never regretted throwing his shoes at President Bush.
+He said that he would release the names of those who he said had tortured him, including senior officials in the government and the army.
+In an interview with Reuters in 2023, al-Zaidi stated that he had never regretted throwing his shoes at President Bush.